clojurists-together/clojuriststogether.org/content/news/2025/2025 Long Term Funding Ballot Information.md

 Several Clojure developers started exploring high performance computing on Apple, but didn't get too far; it's LOTS of functionality.
 So, having Neandeathal support Apple would enable several Clojure data processing communities to leapfrog the whole milestone and concentrate on more high-level tasks.

-**Do you receive any other funding to work on this project?** I write Clojure books, and accept donations through Patreon, which I use to fund the open source development on Uncomplicate libraries.

-**Are you part of a group that is affected by systemic bias, particularly in technology?
-If so, can you elaborate?** The major obstacle that I have is that I live in a country outside of the USA and EU, so most work opportunities are unavailable from here (Serbia is a small country with a poor economy that is still recovering from civil wars and whatnot, and the local IT market is mostly based on outsourcing).
-Other than that, I guess I'm in a similar position like everyone else.  <br>

 ---

 ## Robert Gersak